CrayLabs/SmartRedis/doc/install/lib.rst

     cd SmartRedis
     make lib SR_LINK=Static SR_BUILD=Debug

-The SR_LINK and SR_BUILD variables are supported for all test and build targets in the Makefile.
+The SR_LINK and SR_BUILD variables are fully supported for all test and build targets in the Makefile.

 Linking instructions using compiler flags
 -----------------------------------------